davi17g/logging-service/README.md

 # Logging-Service
-This is simple logging service - gets an events as http requests and puts them to the database.
+This is simple logging service - gets an events as http requests and writes it to a database.

 ## Getting Started